m-martinez/who_ldap/docs/source/Using.rst

 Using the LDAP plugins for repoze.who
 =====================================

+.. module:: repoze.who.plugins.ldap

 Once you've setup `repoze.who`, you'll be ready to use its LDAP plugins.
 Below you will find how to use them in your application.

-.. module:: repoze.who.plugins.ldap

-    The module does export two different **concrete** authentication plugins, both derived from :class:`LDAPBaseAuthenticatorPlugin`.
+The :mod:`repoze.who.plugins.ldap` module export two different **concrete** authentication plugins, both derived from :class:`LDAPBaseAuthenticatorPlugin`.

 .. class:: LDAPBaseAuthenticatorPlugin(ldap_connection, base_dn, naming_attribute='uid', returned_id='dn', start_tls=False, bind_dn='', bind_pass='')